Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 I find it hard to achieve my goals to exercise regularly and cheat - well, not exactly cheat.
 I organise group sessions, either with friends or with my family.
 It seems the only way I'll go for that walk on the beach if is I schedule it in and can't cancel!
 I need to work more on the importance of exercise in my life!

-Another area of my life I still need to work on is actually taking a day off each week!
-A day to spend in pure recreation, as opposed to gardening, building, educational activities and so on.
+Another area of my life I still need to work on is actually taking a day off each week: a day to spend in pure recreation, as opposed to gardening, building, and educational activities and so on.
 Each homeschooling day merges into the next, punctuated only by our work schedule.
 It isn't good enough.
 We need a day off to play together as a family, and perhaps a camping holiday or two each year.
 Making goals and working towards making them happen is very important.
 To this end I write myself large notes in huge letters, posting them where I can't avoid making eye contact with them, reminding me of my goals every day.
 I've learned to move these around regularly or redo them.

 It is easy to get lost in my children's lives, their ambitions and interests.
 As they have grown I have noticed the passage of many transition stages.
 I realised as my eldest suddenly metamorphosed into adolescence that there was life after parenting.
 It was heading my way fast!
 I knew I had to prepare for it, emotionally, physically and intellectually.
 I began to make time each week to fulfil a lifetime ambition of becoming a published writer.
 I knew that I needed a period of training - not in university or college - but on the job training, building a career from the ground up.
 This I could do and homeschool at the same time, so long as I mastered the discipline of time management.
 And I am, slowly!